rishabhsairawat/pii-tokenizer/docs/api_reference.md

 #### `encrypt_pii_fields`

-Encrypts all tokenized fields for the record.
-This is called automatically before saving a record.
+Encrypts all tokenized fields for the record in a single phase.
+This is called automatically before saving a record and handles the complete tokenization process.

+This method:
+1. Checks which fields need tokenization (new fields, changed fields, or fields missing tokens)
+2. Processes tokenization for these fields in a single operation
+3. For persisted records, applies any necessary database updates directly
+4. Handles dual-write mode appropriately if configured

+**Note:** This method assumes `entity_id` is always available during the save operation.

 **Example:**